spiritual yoga practice for beginners:

 At the root of yoga practice is the cultivation of inner stability.
 This means being able to sit with uncomfortable aspects of our inner life.
 We sit with them rather than run from them, because running from them means that they are in control.
 In sitting with them instead of running from—or trying to destroy—them, we eventually experience ourselves and the world in a way that is relatively free of our own self-interest, and thus free from the various rigidities involved in self-protection.

 Furthermore, if I try to get rid of my desire (or my shame or my lack of status), I remain ensnared in a the dualism of desire/desirelessness and, as a result, I become hypersensitive to my desires (or shame or lack of status) and hypercritical of myself for having them.
 In other words, I become further entrenched in the trap of running from myself towards something that I think will grant permanent security to my identity, further entrenched in self-obsession.
 I become further entrenched in trying to self-elevate in order to deal with the pain of inadequacy/insecurity, defining reality in terms of my own needs, seeing the world in terms of its relevance/irrelevance for my own projects (including my primary project of eliminating my inner lack).
-Engaged in this impossible task (and treating both others and the world instrumentally), I suffer.
-The cultivation of inner stability is simultaneously the cultivation a kind of selflessness.
+Engaged in this impossible task (and treating both others and the world instrumentally), I suffer; I neither live nor feel well.
+In yoga, the cultivation of inner stability is simultaneously the cultivation a kind of selflessness.
 (To learn more about selflessness and its importance for yoga, visit our section on yoga philosophy.)

-But this is only the beginning.
-Inner stability will divest your experience of your self-interest and your memory/habit (or karma), and will create the conditions for the realizations that are, ultimately, the purpose of yoga practice.
-The practices we associate with yoga—dhyāna [meditation], prāṇāyāma [breath control], yogāsana [postures], etc.—are actually somewhat preparatory.
+But this is only the “beginning” of yoga practice.
+Inner stability will divest your experience of self-interest and your memory/habit (or karma), and will create the conditions for the realizations that are, ultimately, the purpose of yoga practice.
+In fact, almost everything we associate with yoga practice—such as dhyāna [meditation], prāṇāyāma [breath control], yogāsana [postures], etc.—are actually somewhat preparatory.